rigard/rulebooks/rulebooks/the-resistance.md

 ***Targeting*** – The Missions do not have to be undertaken in a set order.
 The Leader first chooses which Mission to go on (using the Round Marker on the Tableau) before completing the Team Assignment phase.
 The number of players on the team corresponds to the Mission selected by the leader.

-The players Vote on both the Leader’s proposed Mission and Team.
+The players Vote on both the Leader's proposed Mission and Team.

 Each Mission can only be attempted once.
 No Mission is required.
 The 5th Mission can not be selected until two other Missions have been successfully completed.

 ***Blind Spies*** – Skip the Spies Reveal Step

 **Spies winning too often?**
-It’s not easy to overthrow a powerful government.
+It's not easy to overthrow a powerful government.
 You can expect the spies will win a significant proportion of the time with the core game rules, particularly when played with 7 or more players.
-The Plot cards in the “The Plot Thickens” expansion (included) provide additional information for the resistance operatives, and opportunities for the spies to be more deceitful.
+The Plot cards in the "The Plot Thickens" expansion (included) provide additional information for the resistance operatives, and opportunities for the spies to be more deceitful.